 Funding and Mentoring Health IT Innovation

 The five-month program is unique in that tech companies accepted into the Accelerator class obtain direct access to major customers and receive product feedback from senior-level executives of major institutions.
-More than a dozen leading healthcare provider organizations in New York, ranging from hospitals and long-term providers, to community health centers and primary care physicians, are participating in the program.
+Twenty leading healthcare provider organizations in New York, ranging from hospitals and long-term providers, to community health centers and primary care physicians, are participating in the program.

 The program will provide $100,000 in up-front funding per company from a syndicate of leading venture capital and strategic investors.
-In addition, the companies will have access to a leadership program with participation by a network of successful entrepreneurs, and they will be afforded access to the Statewide Health Information Network of New York (SHIN-NY).
+In addition, the companies will have access to a leadership program with participation by a network of successful entrepreneurs.

 New York – A Leader in HIT Innovation

 The Accelerator program will leverage the $840 million investment made in New York to adopt Electronic Health Records (EHRs), and the investment made by the New York eHealth Collaborative to create the SHIN-NY, which will connect these EHRs across the state.